Coppieters Foundation

-The Coppieters Foundation, formerly Centre Maurits Coppieters (CMC), promotes policy research at the European and international level, focusing primarily on management of cultural and linguistic diversity in complex societies, multilevel governance, decentralization, state and constitutional reform, secession of states and self-determination, political and economic governance of sub-central governments, conflict resolution, human rights and peace promotion.
+The Coppieters Foundation, formerly Centre Maurits Coppieters (CMC), is a European political foundation which promotes policy research at the European and international levels, focusing primarily on management of cultural and linguistic diversity in complex societies, multilevel governance, decentralization, state and constitutional reform, secession of states and self-determination, political and economic governance of sub-central governments, conflict resolution, human rights and peace promotion.

-It is recognized by the European Parliament as a political foundation at European level, and it is affiliated with the European Free Alliance (EFA).
+It is registered with the Authority for European Political Parties and European Political Foundations as the European foundation affiliated to the European Free Alliance (EFA).

 Based in Brussels (Belgium), it develops its activities with the financial support of the European Parliament and its members.
 Coppieters Foundation also serves as a framework for national or regional think tanks, political foundations and academics promoting the study of national movements and minorities in Europe.

 Structure

-Coppieters currently has eleven full members and five associated members from eight different European countries.
-These members make up the General Assembly, and gather on a yearly basis to discuss Coppieters' main strategic working lines.
+Coppieters comprises eleven full members and five associated members representing eight European countries.
+These members form the General Assembly, which meets annually to review and define the organisation’s main strategic priorities.
 The members are as follows: